Timmimim/SmartCameraOperator/README.md

 # SmartCameraOperator
-Practical Assignment complementing the Computer Vision lecture held by Prof. Dr. Risse at WWU Münster.
+Practical Assignment complementing the Computer Vision lecture held by Prof. Dr. Risse at WWU Münster during the Winter Semester of 2019/20.
 The Practical is further supervised by Sören Klemm.

 ### Goals